 Providing cost effective Worldwide shipping, PRE and POST sales technical support through phone, email and live-Chat at no additional cost and including all building, RAID configuration and Bad Sector checks for free, there is a reason everyone chooses SPAN for their NAS server needs.
 Why not check them out.

-There are of course other, lesser-known NAS brands out there and although NASCompares and SPAN.COM Recommend the bigger, safer and more established bands for your NAS needs.
+There are of course other, lesser-known NAS brands out there and although NASCompares Recommend the bigger, safer and more established bands for your NAS needs.
 There is no harm in checking them out – if only as a point of comparison.
 Ultimately if your budget is tight, then you can go with brands like D-Link, Terramaster and Asustor.
-However this is considerably less ‘featured’ NAS platforms and in some cases are jsut network storage, without any multimedia support whatsoever. sO take the time to check before you buy, or contact SPAN.COM for advice before buying with them.
+However this is considerably less ‘featured’ NAS platforms and in some cases are jsut network storage, without any multimedia support whatsoever. sO take the time to check before you buy, or contact us for advice before buying with them.